Cisco Systems Inc. today announced new features designed to boost the level of security for companies using its

 "Security is extended all the way to the end point.
 It's not just encryption," Kerravala said.

 Cisco is also integrating voice security with its overall network security strategy.
-As part of its
+As part of its Self-Defending Network program, Cisco is folding more security and intelligence into network devices, moving security away from the edge and back toward the core of the network.

 As part of that strategy, CallManager is designed to work in conjunction with Cisco Media Gateway IP communication management appliances, including the company's line of all-in-one Integrated Services Routers.